lightbend/config/HOCON.md

 Substitutions are a way of referring to other parts of the configuration tree.

-For substitutions which are not found in the configuration tree, implementations may try to resolve them by looking at system environment variables, Java system properties, or other external sources of configuration.

 The syntax is `${pathexpression}` or `${?pathexpression}` where the `pathexpression` is a path expression as described above.
 This path expression has the same syntax that you could use for an